IBM/charts/community/knative/charts/serving/charts/monitoring/README.md

 ## Installing the Chart

-Please ensure that you have reviewed the [prerequisites](#prerequisites).
+Please ensure that you have reviewed the prerequisites section.
 In its default configuration this chart will install elasticsearch-logging, prometheus-metrics and zipkin-tracing in memory.
-Change the [Values.yaml](./values.yaml) by enabling or disabling what you want to be installed.
+Change the [Values.yaml](https://github.com/IBM/charts/blob/master/community/knative/charts/serving/charts/monitoring/values.yaml) by enabling or disabling what you want to be installed.

 To install the chart using helm cli: